-If you're new to our group - a prospective member - then you can try us for free without obligation for 2 months or 3 events (whichever is the earlier).
-Just come along to any events that interest you and that you're capable of doing.
+If you're new to our group - a prospective member - then you can try us for free without obligation for one outdoor event.
+Just come along to an event that interests you and that you're capable of doing.
 For most of our events there is no need to book but you will have to provide contact details (name and telephone number or email address) on the first event you attend.
 If you would prefer to provide your details to the committee please email them to our Membership Secretary.
 You will be sent a confirmation email which you can show the event organiser and, on the day, you will only have to provide your name.
 If you have any questions about specific events then use the Contact Organiser button on the event page.
 For any questions about our group then please email us.
 Look forward to meeting you soon.

 You can become a member of our group on line any time.
-If you're new to our group - never been a member before - then our on-line price assumes you've already tried us for free for 2 months or 3 events (whichever is the shorter), so you might want to wait a little longer if need be.
+If you're new to our group - never been a member before - then our on-line price assumes you've already tried us for one outdoor event.
 Whilst on line payment is preferred, cash and cheque are still accepted.
 You can pay at our Thursday hall meets in central Harrow.
 If you would rather post payment then leave us your name and number and you will be told an address to post a cheque (payable to HAWOG).

-Apart from the usual and obvious obligations of joining an outdoor activities group (pay membership fee, attend outdoor activities, treat others reasonably etc.), after 12 months as a member, you'll need to be a YHA member (click here for details).
+Just the usual and obvious obligations of joining an outdoor activities group (pay membership fee, attend outdoor activities, treat others reasonably etc.), but you're encouraged to join the YHA.

 No, please see the Membership page.